st8st8/airavata/docs/extras.rst

 Extras
 ======

 As serving multiple dynamic sites is highly dependent on the requested host.
-Polla adds validators to ``Site`` and ``SiteAlias`` in order to make sure domain names are unique.
+Airavata adds validators to ``Site`` and ``SiteAlias`` in order to make sure domain names are unique.